 - Ensure proper test procedure for cases that require manual interactions

 - Quicker analysis and convergence of failed test scenarios

-- Approximately 450 test cases for host and router conformance
+- Approximately 450 test cases for Conformance and 130 test cases for Interoperability

 - Devices have to be classified as host or router based on which the right test scenarios are identified

 - The IPv6 Core Interoperability test requires testing against 4 different Vendors with different IPv6 Stacks.
 The counter implementations must be 2 Routers and 2 Hosts.

 IPv6 READY LOGO – CUSTOMER EDGE (CE) ROUTER CERTIFICATION